siker102/mortgagevshouse/readme.md

-# Mortgage vs. House Value Calculator
+# Mortgage vs. Investment Calculator

 This is a Streamlit app that helps you compare the financial outcomes of buying a house versus investing your money and renting.